geluk/cocopy/README.md

 ```

 This generates an `out.exe` file on Windows, assuming you have a Visual Studio 2022 installation
-with `link.exe`.
+with the C++ workload installed.
 Otherwise, you may need tweak and run `build_win64.ps1` instead, which will
 manually link `out.obj` into an executable.

 On Linux, you must link `out.obj` into an executable yourself.
 You can use `gcc` for this.